Drug Abuse in Schools: How Districts Can Help

 A study in New York City public schools showed that teens who engaged in comprehensive, age-appropriate drug education classes gained knowledge about illicit substances and were less likely to try drugs.

-Thousands of schools in New York and across the country are providing students scientifically accurate information via scenario-based learning thanks to EVERFI’s free suite of prevention resources covering topics such as:
+Thousands of schools in New York and across the country are providing students scientifically accurate information via scenario-based learning thanks to Everfi’s free suite of prevention resources covering topics such as:

-For example, schools that used EVERFI’s Prevention Drug Safety program last year:
+For example, schools that used Everfi’s Prevention Drug Safety program last year:

 SEL classes are often a safe space for students to discuss social and relational issues.